torotoki/stem/README.md

 # STEM
-This is a python library of Shortest Path Problem Solver for large scale graphs of timetable, includes an implementation of Dijkstra's algorithm for large scale time-dependent network, written in Python.
+STEM is a python library of Shortest Path Problem Solver for large scale graphs of timetable, includes an implementation of Dijkstra's algorithm for large scale time-dependent network.

 ## Usage